I had really thought that I had shared all of my thoughts with you about getting back in charge of your business and your life.

 - Come to terms with the fact that most jobs tend to take longer than we think they will.
 My husband Saul is well known in our family for preaching about always leaving yourself what he calls a cushion of time.

-As an additional suggestion, Saul particularly likes to use the cushion of time strategy when he has an appointment somewhere.
-It reduces his stress level tremendously to know he has plenty of time to get to his destination.
+As an additional suggestion, My late husband particularly liked to use the cushion of time strategy when he had an appointment somewhere.
+It reduced his stress level tremendously to know he had plenty of time to get to his destination.

-I personally have found that when I don’t allow myself a cushion of time to drive somewhere, all the drivers ahead of me are driving 10 mph under the speed limit and all of the lights are red.
+I personally have found that when I don’t allow myself a cushion of time to drive somewhere, one or more of the following factors seem to come into play:

-If you would like to read or reread any of my prior tips about getting back in charge of your business and your life, you can find them on the blog page of my website, http://VibrantVocalPower.com/blog.
+If you would like to read or reread any of my prior tips about getting back in charge of your business and your life, you can find the first one in this series here.